Accounts Receivable Automation Isn’t What You Think It Is

 Our vision around accounts receivable collection revolves around the following pillars:

-- Systematized: Ensure that no invoice ever goes untracked or unpaid.
+Systematized: Ensure that no invoice ever goes untracked or unpaid.
+Upflow integrates directly with your existing accounting system, making all invoices automatically tracked and accounted for.

-- Collaborative: Getting every customer to pay on time is a cross-functional team effort.
+Collaborative: Getting every customer to pay on time is a cross-functional team effort and depends on all involved teams’ responsiveness, which is streamlined by collaborative features.

-- Customer Satisfaction: Create a better customer experience to drive on-time payments.
+Customer Satisfaction: Create a better customer experience to drive on-time payments with customized payment portals and several payment processing partners.

 Are you still going about your accounts receivable processes in a manual way?
 Ready to try something new (and better)?
-Now’s your chance to try Upflow for free.
-Just create an account to learn hands-on what accounts receivable automation can do for your business.
+Now’s your chance to book a demo with our payment experts and supercharge your cash collection.